Words have power. Learn how to harness it — to express yourself and make a positive impact on your community — with a major in Writing and Rhetoric.

 - Digital Media Production and Design or The Craft of Editing

-- 9 hours of upper-division coursework from select courses in WRIT and JOUR
+- 9 hours of coursework from WRIT or JOUR, six of which must be upper-division

 Are you a current student?
 Contact your advisor for next steps on declaring your major or minor.